games-automata-play/games-automata-play.github.io/_posts/2019-11-28-Monte_Carlo_MDP.md

 The Monte Carlo approach makes one key assumption:
 * **finite episodes**: every play terminates whatever the choice of actions, which means reaches a state called terminal, where there are no further actions.
 This is reasonable for most games, where a winner is eventually determined, in finite time.
+This assumption also means that whenever a terminal state is reached we can start over from the initial state again to produce a new episode.

 ##### The evaluation task

-Recall that the dynamic solution for the evaluation task was as follows.
-Given a strategy $$\sigma$$, its values satisfy the following equations
+Recall that the dynamic solution for the evaluation task was based on the following equations for a strategy $$\sigma:$$

 $$
 \val_\sigma(s) = q_\sigma(s,\sigma(s)) = \sum_{s',r} \Delta(s,a)(s',r) (r + \gamma \val_\sigma(s')).